Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 #### Exit criteria

--   You can successfully compile the solution.
+-   You can successfully compile the solution

 ### Task 8: Deploy your app to Azure

 #### Tasks to complete

--   Publish your Functions project to your existing Azure Function App in Azure.
+-   Publish your Functions project to your existing Azure Function App in Azure

 -   Modify the publish profile settings to use the Debug \| Any CPU configuration.
 This allows you to attach a remote debugger for development only.
 This should not be set for production deployments.

 #### Exit criteria

 -   After publishing, copy the site URL and verify the function is running by pasting it in a new browser window or creating a GET request in Postman.
-There will be no data yet since we haven't populated the databases, but this will at least confirm that your project is deployed successfully and running in Azure with no errors.
+There will be no data since we haven't populated the databases, but this will at least confirm that your project is deployed successfully and running in Azure with no errors.

 ## Exercise 4: Setup IoT hub